thangchung/netcorelibs/README.md

-### Universal App work with React + Redux (ES6 version)
+### Universal Web Application (.NET Core and React + Redux + thunk middleware)
-- [JavascriptServices](https://github.com/aspnet/JavaScriptServices) works with ES6 for those people want to use only ES6 in their projects.
+- For those people, who want to use [JavascriptServices](https://github.com/aspnet/JavaScriptServices) with ES2015.